 Body awareness: Body awareness affects the ability to have consistent ball striking capabilities, which ultimately affects accuracy and your scorecard.

 Knowing these limitations allows Dr. Logan to produce the most beneficial treatment plan with corrective exercises to restore biomechanically sound movement patterns.
 The benefit of this goes beyond just golfers but athletes of all sports.

 Relief care is the first stage of care for most patients.
 The primary goal during this initial stage is to provide the individual with symptomatic relief.
 Treatments focus on specific techniques and soft tissue therapies that quickly and effectively reduce pain, inflammation and stiffness.
 This will allow the majority of individuals to continue their daily activities with little to no interruption.
 Patients are encouraged to stay mobile and functional so long as there is not a risk of further injury or tissue damage.
 At the end of this care we slowly start to add stability exercises and activities that will boost our patients into the next phase of care.

 The second stage of care consists of correcting the problems which contributed to the condition.
 This is the functional and performance stage of care.
-This stage is vitally important to insure that we correct the issues to allow every patient to function properly in their daily lives.
-It is extremely important that the patients comply with and follow the instructions given by the doctor during this stage of care.
-Function and Performance care will require in office exercising one on one with the doctor or therapist which is specific to each individual condition.
+This stage is vitally important to ensure that we correct the issues to allow every patient to function properly in their daily lives.
+It is extremely important that our patients comply with and follow the instructions given by the doctor during this stage of care.
+Functional and Performance care will require in office exercising, one on one with the doctor or therapist, which is specific to each individual condition.
 This will also require "homework" exercises that will be prescribed by the doctor.
-When we see a patient with pain it is vital to understand that pain is the last to come and is the first to go with chiropractic care and function and performance keeps the pain away!
+When we see a patient with pain it is vital to understand that pain is the last to come and is the first to go with chiropractic.
+Maintaining proper biomechanical function and performance keeps the pain away long term!